 What is your earliest design memory for your brand?

-What inspired you to name your brand?
+Tell us what inspired you to name your brand?

 What is the one piece of advice you would give to a new designer?